UnlimitedAvailableUsername/Edge-Mimicry-Tree-Style-Tab-For-Firefox/README.md

 ## Features include:
 - support for tab-coloring based on its container
 - built-in color-scheme for light and dark theme
-- built to handle different Firefox Sidebar configurations (so you can still use your own mods on userChrome without having to worry on breaking things on the tree style tab, well theoretically though as I don't know what kind of mods you've done on your userChrome sidebar.)
+- built to handle different Firefox Sidebar configurations (so you can still use your own mods on userChrome without having to worry on breaking things on the tree style tab, well theoretically though if these mods are just as simple as changing the width, height, background etc. since I have no idea what kind of mods you've done on your userChrome sidebar.)

 ## Optional userChrome.css mods
 If you want to also copy the hover feature of sidebar found on Microsoft Edge Browser, then you can use the userChrome.css and other files included on the "Optional Tweaks" folder.